 Some extenuating circumstances may help a petitioner secure an expungement more easily.
 This can include childcare obligations, employment, disability, and other concerns that a DUI record may hinder.
 Your attorney is the best resource for more information about extenuating circumstances that may help your chances of securing a record expungement.
 A good defense attorney will review the details of your situation and let you know which facts about your daily life may contribute to your case and improve your chances of having your DUI record expunged, but this isn’t always possible.

 Securing an expungement for a DUI arrest or charge in Indiana is not an easy task, and it requires not only meeting very specific, non-negotiable criteria, but also strict filing requirements.
 Missing paperwork or failing to meet a filing deadline can lead to a denial of your expungement request and wasted money in filing fees.
 Hiring an attorney is a great way of securing the DUI expungement you need.

 At Banks & Brower our DUI lawyers in Indianapolis started as prosecutors, and we are intimately familiar with how the state builds criminal cases against offenders.
 We also have detailed knowledge about the processes governing record expungements, so put our experience and resources to work for your case.
-Reach out to the Banks & Brower office today to schedule a free consultation with one of our Indianapolis criminal defense attorneys.
+Reach out to the Banks & Brower office today to schedule a free consultation with one of our Indianapolis criminal defense lawyers.
 We’ll review your arrest record or charge record and let you know your chances of securing expungement.
 We can also help navigate the filing process and ensure you meet all the necessary filing requirements for your DUI expungement request.